markus-k/pipfile-util/README.md

 ## License

-`pipfile-diff` is licensed under the Apache-2.0 license.
+`pipfile-util` is licensed under the Apache-2.0 license.